 These events are free of charge and will be available via our Facebook and Instagram.

-Project Presentation by Sue Harrison - Available from 10th May 2021
+Project Presentation by Sue Harrison - Available now

 Climate change has got personal.
 As Sue travelled on the sea with her husband she witnessed the land from a different perspective.
 Tides, water levels, wind and weather controlled the passage and gave a keen understanding of the fragile coastal edges and existence.
 The very process of penetrating her sail-like cloth with her needle and thread in order to ‘tell the tale’ of their journey captures the process of their nautical wayfaring.

-Project Presentation by Sam Pickett - Available from 17th May 2021
+Project Presentation by Sam Pickett - Available now

 The Hexting Project is a series of visual essays produced by thirty contributing artists.
 The project evolved over lockdown as way to explore interconnectedness and the potential for ‘idea’ cross-pollination - like a bee visiting multiple flowers – through the exchange of text messages.
 Each essay takes thirty days to complete and begins with a ‘source’ text; a short paragraph containing underlying themes such as anthropocentricism, political systems and post-humanism.